 Certain jurisdictions have enacted data localization laws and cross-border personal data transfers laws.
 For example, the GDPR increases the scrutiny of transfers of personal data from the EEA to the United States and other jurisdictions that the European Commission does not recognize as having "adequate" data protection laws.
 Notably, these requirements will regulate the transfer of personal data from our clinical trial sites located in the EEA to jurisdictions outside of the EEA.
-One of the primary safeguards enabling U.S. companies to import personal information from Europe had been certification to the EU-U.S. Privacy Shield.
-However, in July 2020, the Court of Justice of the European Union ("CJEU") invalidated the EU-U.S. Privacy Shield.
-While the CJEU upheld the adequacy of the Standard Contractual Clauses (a standard form of contract approved by the European Commission as an adequate personal data transfer mechanism, and potential alternative to the Privacy Shield) ("SCCs"), it made clear that reliance on them alone may not necessarily be sufficient in all circumstances.
-Use of the SCCs must now be assessed on a case-by-case basis taking into account the legal regime applicable in the destination country, in particular applicable surveillance laws and rights of individuals and additional measures and/or contractual provisions may need to be put in place.
-Additionally, the European Commission issued new SCCs in June 2021 that repeal and replace the previous SCCs.
-If we elect to rely on the new SCCs, we may be required to expend significant resources to update our contractual arrangements and to comply with such obligations.
-If we are unable to implement a valid compliance mechanism for cross-border personal information transfers, we may face increased exposure to regulatory actions, substantial fines and injunctions against processing or transferring personal information from Europe, which could limit our ability to conduct clinical trial activities in Europe.
+The European Commission released a set of "Standard Contractual Clauses" ("SCCs") that are designed to be a valid mechanism by which entities can transfer personal data out of the EEA to jurisdictions that the European Commission has not found to provide an adequate level of protection.
+Currently, the SCCs are a valid mechanism to transfer personal data outside of the EEA.
+The SCCs, however, require parties that rely upon that legal mechanism to comply with additional obligations such as conducting transfer impact assessments to determine whether additional security measures are necessary to protect the at-issue personal data.
+If we are unable to implement a valid compliance mechanism for cross-border personal data transfers, we may face increased exposure to regulatory actions, substantial fines and injunctions against processing or transferring personal data from Europe, which could limit our ability to conduct clinical trial activities in Europe.
 In addition, laws in Switzerland similarly restrict personal data transfers outside of those jurisdictions to countries such as the United States that do not provide an adequate level of personal data protection.
 Other jurisdictions have enacted or are considering similar cross-border personal data transfer laws and local personal data residency laws, any of which could increase the cost and complexity of doing business.